 “We cover a lot of ground during the year to support the various sites and can have major work going on at multiple locations,” said Keith Morrison, manager of Central Maintenance.

 It also can make for a tight schedule.

 “We have a committee look at the major work that is needed and then schedule the outages through GEMS, the Generating Equipment Maintenance Schedule,” said Morrison.

 But an unplanned outage can throw a proverbial wrench in the works.
-Central workers are familiar with being pulled from one project to work long hours to get a unit back online after a forced outage.
+Central workers are often pulled from one project to work long hours to get a unit back online after a forced outage.

 A lot has changed in 40 years.
 Before 1995, steamfitters and the general maintenance mechanics had different responsibilities.
 The positions merged that year to become what is known today as steamfitter mechanics.

 “Steamfitters had to learn what general mechanics workers do, and mechanics had to learn the steamfitter trade,” said Schaefer.

 Both Schaefer and Rawlings said they enjoy the variety of work they do as well as the variety of locations and co-workers.

 “It’s all teamwork,” Schaefer said.
 “Every one of us is dependent on the other.”